-Listing: CDC (Effective)

-Description.
-RealConsent is an online training program for sexual assault prevention.
+Listing: CDC (Effective) Description RealConsent is an online training program for sexual assault prevention.
 The program's framework is based on social cognitive theory, social norms theory and the bystander decision model.
 The program was rigorously tested with a randomized controlled trial and is listed on the CDC's website.
 The six modules communicate key themes using a high degree of interactivity and engagement.
 Definitions, scenarios, survivor stories portrayed by actors, expert testimony, advice from peers, and interactive quizzes and games are utilized throughout.
 There are also scenarios that ask the student to decide whether informed consent is possible, after providing guidelines for what constitutes consent.
-A serial drama (titled "Crew") provides educational entertainment and highlights a group of male friends that model both positive and negative outcomes for key behaviors and instruct on relevant topics including: knowledge of informed consent, communication skills regarding sex, the role of alcohol and male socialization in sexual violence, empathy for rape victims, and bystander education

-Target: College-age men

-Content: Six thirty-minute modules

-Cost: This program is still in its beta testing phase and will be available soon.
+A serial drama (titled "Crew") provides educational entertainment and highlights a group of male friends that model both positive and negative outcomes for key behaviors and role of alcohol and male socialization in sexual violence, empathy for rape victims, and bystander education Target: College-age men Content: Six 30-minute modules Cost: This program is still in its beta testing phase and will be available soon.
 Use the contact information for more information or to be included in beta testing.